meyerisabela/tiny_url_clone_challenge/README.md

+# TINY URL PROJECT

-# This application consistes in getting a long url from an user and generating a tiny one with 8 characters.
+  * This application consistes in getting a long url from an user and generating a tiny one with 8 characters.

   * To run this app in your machine just run the following: run `git clone <project>` to clone the repository